Phyllodesmium macphersonae (Burn, 1962) [Cratena]

 Click the thumbnail photos to enhance!

-Phyllodesmium macphersonae is characterized by scattered brown patches
+Phyllodesmium macphersonae is characterized by scattered minute brown spots

 on most of the body, cerata and tentacles.
 The upper part of the cerata